dirtsimple/imposer/README.md

 And then users who want to impose product definitions in their state files would `require` your state file before adding in their own YAML or JSON with product data.
 Any PHP they defined after `require`-ing your state file would then run after your own PHP code, allowing others to further extend and build on what you did.

-You might be wondering why you couldn't just put the above code directly into your plugin.
+(You might be wondering why you couldn't just put the above code directly into your plugin.
 Well, you *could*, except then you would have bugs whenever your plugin is freshly activated.
-By the time imposer loads the code for a freshly-activated plugin, it's too late to register for almost any of imposer's actions or filters.
+By the time imposer loads the code for a freshly-activated plugin, it's too late to register for almost any of imposer's actions or filters!)

 So, given that this code is only needed when running `imposer apply` anyway, you might as well just put it in the state file.
 If you absolutely *must* put the code in your plugin, though, you can always do something like this in the state file: